 While this testing does not replace MRD monitoring by bone marrow, several studies have shown an increase in disease-free survival when both the bone marrow and MASS-FIX tests are negative.

-Q: Is there published clinical data that highlights the use of MASS-FIX to detect minimal residual disease (MRD) in multiple myeloma?
-For example, can MASS-FIX be used when a health care provider is considering stopping therapy?
+Is there published clinical data that highlights the use of MASS-FIX to detect minimal residual disease (MRD) in multiple myeloma?
+For example, can MASS-FIX be used when a healthcare provider is considering stopping therapy?

 Because the MASS-FIX assay has been available at Mayo Clinic for several years, we have never utilized the shift assay at Mayo Clinic and do not have a published comparison.

-Q: Won’t this test methodology simply find more patients with a MGUS who will need to be monitored?
+Won’t this test methodology simply find more patients with MGUS who will need to be monitored?

 In a recent publication, Mayo Clinic determined that there was a minimal increase in the number of MGUS patients identified with this methodology.
-However, with the enhanced ability of this testing to track glycosylated light chains, this test provides a deeper level of understanding and identification of patients who are at a higher risk of transitioning to multiple myeloma or AL amyloidosis.
+However, with the enhanced ability of this testing to track glycosylated light chains and quantitate, this test provides a deeper level of understanding and identification of patients who are at a higher risk of transitioning to multiple myeloma or AL amyloidosis.